Brain tumours

 The brain and spinal cord

 The brain and spinal cord make up the central nervous system (CNS).
-Together, the different parts of the CNS control the activities of the mind and body.
+This CNS controls how the mind and body works.

-• The brain – receives and interprets information carried to it via nerves from the sensory organs that control taste, smell, touch, sight and hearing.
-It also sends messages via nerves to the muscles and organs.
-The brain is responsible for memory, personality and behaviour.
+• The brain – receives and interprets information carried to it by nerves from the sensory organs that control taste, smell, touch, sight and hearing.
+It also sends messages through nerves to the muscles and organs.
+The brain controls arm and leg movement and sensations, memory and other thinking skills, personality and behaviour, and balance and coordination.
 The main parts of the brain are the cerebrum, the cerebellum and the brain stem.

 • Spinal cord – extends from the brain stem to the lower back.
 It is made up of nerve tissue that connects the brain to all parts of the body through a network of nerves called the peripheral nervous system.
-The spinal cord lies in the spinal canal, protected by a series of bony vertebrae called the spinal column.
+The spinal cord lies in the spinal canal, protected by a series of bones (vertebrae) called the spinal column.

 • Meninges – thin layers of protective tissue (membranes) that cover both the brain and spinal cord.

-• Cerebrospinal fluid – found inside the skull and spinal column.
-It surrounds the brain and spinal cord and protects it from injury.
+• Cerebrospinal fluid (CSF) – found inside the skull and spinal column, CSF surrounds the brain and spinal cord and protects them from injury.

-• Pituitary gland – found at the base of the brain and is about the size of a pea.
-The pituitary gland releases chemical messengers (hormones) into the blood, which control many body functions, including growth and development, and also tell other glands to start or stop releasing hormones.
+• Pituitary gland – found at the base of the brain, the pituitary gland is about the size of a pea.
+It makes chemical messengers (hormones) and releases them into the blood.
+These hormones control many body functions, including growth, fertility, metabolism and development.

 Your guide to best cancer care